arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 **Pre-requisites**

-Learners should be familiar with using a bash shell and a few basic commands.
-This module will assume that learners have encountered bash the commands `find` and `grep`.
+Learners should be familiar with using a bash shell and [navigating a file system from the command line](link/to/bash101).
+This module will assume that learners have encountered bash the commands [`find` and `grep`](link/to/search/and/organize/module).

 **Learning Objectives**